Esteban Rolón

-Esteban Leonardo Rolón (born 25 March 1995) is an Argentine professional footballer who plays as a central midfielder for Boca Juniors.
+Esteban Leonardo Rolón (born 25 March 1995) is an Argentine professional footballer who plays as a central midfielder for Barracas Central.

 Club career

 Argentinos Juniors

 Born in Posadas, Misiones, Rolón joined Argentinos Juniors' youth setup in 2007 at the age of 12.
 He made his first team – and Primera División – debut on 4 March 2016, starting in a 1–5 home loss against Defensa y Justicia.
 He appeared in 11 matches during the season, as his side suffered relegation.

 Rolón was an undisputed starter during the 2016–17 campaign, contributing with 40 appearances (39 as a starter) as his side returned to the main category at first attempt.
 He scored his first professional goal on 25 March 2017, netting his team's second in a 3–1 home win against San Martín de Tucumán.

 Málaga

 On 25 August 2017, Rolón signed a four-year contract with La Liga side Málaga CF. He was released on 3 October 2020, along with seven other first team players, due to a layoff.